-The alpine rating is Wind Slabs and Persistent Slabs., the treeline rating is , and the below treeline rating is Known problems include
+The alpine rating is Storm Slabs and Persistent Slabs., the treeline rating is , and the below treeline rating is Known problems include

 A mix of sun and cloud.
-Moderate to strong southwest winds.
-Alpine high -7 C.
+Light northwest wind.
+Alpine high -2 C. Freezing levels around 1000 m.

 More details can be found in the Mountain Weather Forecast.